fin3ss3g0d/evilgophish/README.md

 4. Give the webhook a name, copy the `URL` and **DON'T LOSE IT**
 5. When running `setup.sh`, set `Teams messages bool` to `true` and paste the webhook URL into the script when prompted
-6. Get `Microsoft Teams` messages to a channel for your campaigns, you will see the messages start to come through like below:
+6. Setup complete!
+You will now receive `Microsoft Teams` messages to a channel notifying you of events for your campaigns, you will see the messages start to come through like below:

 ![teams-demo.png](images/teams-demo.png)